snehalbhatta/Color-guesser/README.md

 An interactive RGB color guessing game.

 # How to Play:
-1.Choose mode to play on (Easy/Hard)
+* Choose mode to play on (Easy/Hard)
-2.three numbers signifying a RGB color is provided to you 3.upto to the user to select the right colored box among the different colored boxes shown
+* three numbers signifying a RGB color is provided to you
+* upto to the user to select the right colored box among the different colored boxes shown

 # Built with: